thumun/simple_todo/README.md

 ## Notes

 Had some difficulty with getting a method of an imported library to work.
 I eventually realized that I had imported the wrong library.
-Other than that, it was a simple project.
+Other than that, there were no other major problems.
 The video tutorials were very helpful.

 ## License